whoisusmanali/HomeValueAI/README.md

   - Conducted aggregation, joins, and subqueries to restructure data effectively.
 - **Performance Optimization**:
   - Implemented indexing and query optimization techniques for efficient data retrieval.
-- **Integration with Python**:
-  - Used libraries like `pyodbc` and `SQLAlchemy` for seamless interaction between SQL Server and Python scripts.

-*Sample SQL scripts and queries are provided in the `sql/` directory.*
+*Sample SQL scripts and queries are provided in the `SQL Analysis and Cleaning/` directory.*

 ---